datapointchris/flexoki-moon-nvim/read.md

 - Neovim implementation by [nuvic/flexoki-nvim](https://github.com/nuvic/flexoki-nvim)
 - Based on the excellent [rose-pine/neovim](https://github.com/rose-pine/neovim) structure

-This fork is primarily for personal use but is available for anyone who finds the variants useful.
+This fork is available for anyone who finds the variants useful.

 ## Getting started